jesse-sravya/stock-alerts/README.md

 - add documentation for api endpoints, move away from postman collection
 - move notifications from console log to email / sms notifications
 - use queues for processing notifications
+- [critical] add test cases to the repo